USEPA/WNTR/documentation/controls.rst

 These steps are defined below.

-.. only:: html

-   See :ref:`api_documentation` for more information on the code structure.

 .. only:: latex

-   See the online API documentation at https://wntr.readthedocs.io for more information on the code structure.
+   See the \href{https://wntr.readthedocs.io/en/latest/apidoc/wntr.network.controls.html}{online API documentation} for more information on controls.

 Actions
 -----------------------